By Ellen Calica, Business Development, MMI

 Get familiar with the tools and software the management company uses.
 Find out how they keep track of work orders, financial records, and homeowner records.
 If they allow it, ask them to walk you through their processes so you can be sure its what you want for your community.

 This is a big one.
 How the management company treats homeowners and the Board is important.
 Ask them how they correspond with homeowners and board members.
 What is their communication policy and what is their average response time?
 The best way to really find out this information is to call the company and go through the process as a homeowner.
 Notice how long it takes for someone to pick up the phone or return your call.
 Are they friendly and courteous when they do?
-Think about if you would want to call them when you have an issue in your home and you need assistance from the HOA management.
+Think about if you would want to call them when you have an issue in your home and you need assistance from the association management.

 Making the decision to change management is not a decision to take lightly.
 It can cause a bit of a disruption for your community but if you are not happy with the service you are receiving, it can be well worth the effort.
 Choosing the right management company for your community can mean a wonderful partnership and a happier community.